Search

 If you’re wondering why you should care about the average historical bond returns or stocks historical returns and performance, read on.

-Knowing the average portfolio return helps you plan for the growth you can expect from your investments.
+Knowing the average portfolio return helps you plan for the growth you might expect from your investments.
 Many investment calculators ask you to estimate the future return that you expect on your portfolio.
 Knowing the historical average returns on bonds and stocks is a good starting point to estimate your expected future investment returns.

 For example, knowing 60/40 portfolio historical returns helps you estimate whether you’ll meet your financial goals.
 However, before we dive deeper, let’s understand some basics.